Washington-University/wb_shortcuts/README.md

 The design of wb_command is to have each command do a small, self-contained bit of computation or conversion, to increase the flexibility available when writing scripts.
-However, this can be akward to use for common tasks that involve a few steps (but aren't long enough to deserve a pipeline script), as these are frequently typed directly onto the command line.
+However, this can be awkward to use for common tasks that involve a few steps (but aren't long enough to deserve a pipeline script), as these are frequently typed directly onto the command line.